songsongdahu/songsongdahu.github.io/_posts/2014-11-25-LR1Item-generator-en.markdown

 ---
 [<a href="../LR1Item-generator/">简体中文</a>]/[English]
 ###**Introduction**
-LR1Item_generator is a program that can be used to generate the LR(1) items and parsing table from input grammar.
+LR1Item_generator is a program that can be used to generate the LR(1) items and parsing table from inputted grammar.

 **Environment**